thiagojolv/packettracer-rpm-based/README.md

 Easily install Cisco Packet Tracerin RPM based systems.
 This installation program automatically detects a Cisco Packet Tracer `.deb` in any directory on `/home`.

+**This program is not completed, but realize the necessary to install Cisco Packet Tracer.
+Soon I will be inserting features to check system dependencies and other things that can make the program more intelligent.**

 **This program uses [Dialog](https://linux.die.net/man/1/dialog) program to render dialog boxes**

 ## Tested RPM based systems